Rooted. Open. Joyfully Jewish.

 We are a proud member of the Progressive Judaism movement

-Progressive Judaism in the UK and Ireland is part of a global movement of 1.8 million people across 50 countries.
-It brings together timeless Jewish tradition with the diversity, richness and values of the modern world.
+In 2025, Britain’s Reform and Liberal communities united into one to form Progressive Judaism for the UK and Ireland – the culmination of 250 years of history, progress, innovation and change.
+It is part of a global movement of 1.8 million people across 50 countries, and brings together timeless Jewish tradition with the diversity, richness and values of the modern world.
 At its heart is a commitment to every individual, couple and family being able to have full and equal participation in synagogue, community and Jewish life.

 Our Leadership